Nasus Build Guide by NateKiller

 Diameter of AoE: 350

-Active: Nasus becomes empowered in the sandstorm for 15 seconds, gaining bonus health, 50 bonus attack range, and 100 bonus cast range.
+Active: Nasus becomes empowered in the sandstorm for 15 seconds, gaining bonus health, and 50 bonus attack range.

 Explanation

-The skill order follows a pretty simple format.
+The alternative to that(pictured above) follows a pretty simple format.
 As always with champions, you want to rank up

 So how does Nasus win a lane without damage?
 Simple, he abuses his starting lifesteal via